rs2pydev/portfolio_projects/README.md

-# Collection of classical ML and deep learning projects built by me.
+# Collection of machine and deep learning projects.